zsharadze/Net8AuthAndAngular17/README.md

-# Net8 Authentication And Angular 17
+# Net 8 Authentication And Angular 17

 This is small application to show example of .Net 8 Web Api and Angular 17 authentication and authorization.
 Backend uses new identity introduced in .Net 8 and it is based on token authentication.